bkcno/UCB_DataViz_HW/13_Mars/README.md

 # Mission to Mars
-A webpage with everything Mars in one place.
+Everything Mars in one place.